Frances Cashel Hoey: Works

 In 1865, she started a story entitled "Buried in the Deep" for Chambers's Journal, then under the editorship of James Payn.
 Until 1894 she was a constant contributor, writing articles, short stories, and two serial novels, A Golden Sorrow (1892) and The Blossoming of an Aloe (1894).
 She wrote eleven novels, writing about high society.
 Her first novel, A House of Cards (3 vols.
 1868; 2nd edit.
 1871), two later novels, Falsely True (1870) and The Question of Cain (1882), and her last novel, A Stern Chase (1886), passed into second editions, and some were popular in Canada and the United States.

 According to Elizabeth Lee in the old Dictionary of National Biography, Hoey was also largely responsible for Land at Last (1866), Black Sheep (1867), Forlorn Hope (1867), Rock Ahead (1868), and A Righted Wrong (1870).
 These five novels were published under the name of Edmund Yates.
 Hoey was sole author of the last work.
 Eventually, the secret of her authorship was revealed, and she also helped Yates in 1874 to plan, and then write, The World.
 P. D. Edwards in the Oxford Dictionary of National Biography describes this account, circulated by Anthony Trollope who held a grudge against Yates, as "probably spurious".

 Hoey was a reader for publishers at various times, and was the first to send a Lady's Letter to an Australian paper, which she did for 20 years.
 She also translated 27 works from the French and Italian, seven in collaboration with John Lillie.
-They includes memoirs, travels, and novels.
+They include memoirs, travels, and novels.